freelancing-solutions/metaapi-python-sdk/README.rst

 - synchronize subscriber account with strategy providers
 - monitor trading history
 - calculate trade copying commissions for account managers
+- [coming soon] support portfolio strategies as trading signal source, i.e. the strategies which include signals of several other strategies (also known as combos on some platforms)

+Please note that trade copying to MT5 netting accounts is not supported in the current API version

 Configuring trade copying
 -------------------------------------